Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass exponents

 \subsection{The genus 3 case}

-In what follows, the dimension of special linear systems have been discussed stratum by stratum in the corresponding section of \cite{CM11}.
-Note that for a Teichm\"{u}ller curve, by Equation \eqref{VHS}, we have: In the stratum $\overline{\Omega\mathcal{M}}_3(3,1)$, a degenerating fibre is not hyperelliptic, so $h^0(p_1+p_2)=h^0(2p_1)=1=g-2$ .
-By lemma \ref{I}, we have:
+In what follows, the dimension of special linear systems have been discussed stratum by stratum in the corresponding section of \cite[section 5, section 6, section 7]{CM11}.
+Note that for a Teichm\"{u}ller curve, by Equation \eqref{VHS}, we have: In the stratum $\overline{\Omega\mathcal{M}}_3(3,1)$, a degenerate fibre is not hyperelliptic, so $h^0(p_1+p_2)=h^0(2p_1)=1=g-2$ for any fiber.
+By Lemma \ref{II}, we have